mhassan2/splunk-n-box/README.md

 docker build --tag="$USER/splunk" .
 ```

-If that doesn’t work for you then try another “splunk” image on the registry.
+If that doesn’t work for you then try another “splunk” image on the registry https://hub.docker.com/.
 Or you can make your own-stripped down Splunk image.
-If there is enough interested I will probably post my own but at this point what’s out there should work.
+If there is enough interest I will probably post my own but at this point what’s out there should work.

 ##Linux installation: